openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"I found a useful sound effect in an online video from NASA which replaces an earlier temporary sound I used in a scene soundtrack for the Lunatics pilot, â€œNo Children in Space.â€ Iâ€™m going to extract the sound from the video (with VLC), cut out the sound I need, clean it up, and insert it into an existing sound mix (all with Audacity).
+"I found a useful sound effect in an online video from NASA which replaces an earlier temporary sound I used in a scene soundtrack for the Lunatics pilot, “No Children in Space.”
+I’m going to extract the sound from the video (with VLC), cut out the sound I need, clean it up, and insert it into an existing sound mix (all with Audacity).
 This should give you some insight into using Audacity and a VLC on a real project."